 With a bowl of this soup in front of me I don’t even mind the wintery storms or horrible weather.
 It’s just that good.

-Recipe adapted from Cooking for Engineers
+This Gluten Free New England Clam Chowder Recipe is adapted from Cooking for Engineers

 Rich, thick and creamy - just how New England clam chowder made from scratch was meant to be.
 Easy to make at home and healthier than the restaurant version.